vanng822/god/README.md

 Keep an eye on some process running.
 God will restart your program if it exits unexpected.
 This is helpful when you don't have time 24/7 to watch over your applications.
 It restarts program on SIGHUP and forward SIGUSR1 and SIGUSR2.

+Be aware this may not work well if you program fork another process, special in watch mode.

 # Usage

 ### build